 “I couldn’t tell you.
 Maybe it is part of their experiment.
 Maybe it is a flaw in the technology.
 All I know is that once I got a glimpse into the true reality, they wanted me to stay away.
 I did.”

 Roger shrugged.
-“At least I’m not living in a lie and are aware of them.
+“At least I’m not living in a lie and am aware of them.
 I can only share with those that are willing to think differently.
 I know you presumed me to be a bit of a nutcase.
-I don’t blame you.
-Imagine if I tried to tell the world, what they would think?”
+I would, too.
+Imagine if I tried to tell the world.
+What would they think?
+I’d lose my job.”

 Roger was right.
-Craig was right.
-Whatever these beings had planned with humanity had been long in initiation before I was born.
-Whatever their purpose is remains a mystery.
-The glimpse that I got from the encoded message on the back of that bus stop sign was all I could think about.
+Tristan was right.
+Whatever these beings were planning to do with humanity had been long in initiation before I was even born.
+We may never know what their purpose is.
+The glimpse that I got from the encoded message on the back of that bus-stop sign was all I could think about.
 Eventually, the strange alien alphabet overlay that I saw on everything dissipated.
 I guess it had something to do with my consciousness narrowing again.
 I don’t know.
 The men in black never came back.
-The strange astral being did not return.
-I never looked at the bus stop sign again.
-I told Craig.
+The strange celestial being did not return.
+I never looked at the bus-stop sign again.
+I told Tristan.
 He laughed at me.
 I guess he stopped smoking weed while in college and cleaned himself up.
 Now I’m the crazy one.
+I wonder if that kid locked in his house back in my hometown would know anything about it.

-These astral beings are complex and powerful.
 They knew instantly once I got a glimpse into the secrets of the universe.
 My human brain can’t even comprehend what they are trying to do.
-Still, I am tempted to go back to that bus stop sign – or any sign – and see more about what makes up the real universe.
-The mystery gnaws at the back of my mind, wanting to know else is out there.
-I want to know more about their agenda, what really exists beyond this fabrication, and why we are even here to begin with.
+Still, I am tempted to go back to that bus stop sign—or any sign—and see more about what makes up the real universe.
+The mystery gnaws at the back of my mind, wanting to know what else is out there.
+I’d like to know more about their agenda, what exists beyond this fabrication, and why we are even here to begin with.
 There are so many questions for humanity.
-Then, the façade sinks back in, and I need to pay bills, finish school, and not be put into the nuthouse.
-So, I keep my head down, not rocking the boat, and stay level-headed.
+Then, the façade sinks back in.
+I need to pay bills, finish school, and not be put into the nuthouse.
+So, I keep my head down, avoid rocking the boat, and stay level-headed.